The myth of one life purpose.

 We see them, and get caught in the trap of beating ourselves up because we haven’t hit on the one Mother Teresa-style mission that we want to dedicate our entire existence to.

-Many of us do indeed have one big mission, but we also have a whole lot of other missions that are important too.
+Many people might have one big mission, and also have a whole lot of other missions that are important too.

-Mentoring a client, we found that her current purpose is to transition from her current career.
-We have a picture for how we want to create her lifestyle, and we even know what her Big Mission is.
+Working with a client, we found that her current purpose is to transition from her current career.
+She has a picture for how she wants to create her lifestyle, and she even knows what her Big Mission is.

-Do you genuinely feel an inner calling to do it?
+Do I genuinely feel an inner calling to do it?

 That’s a sign that you’re on-purpose.